rossetti/JSLBook/docs/12-QueuingTheory.md

 L & = L_q + B \\
 W & = W_q + \frac{1}{\mu}\end{aligned}$$

-Section \@ref(app:qt:sec:formulas) presents the results of applying the general solution for $P_n$ to different queueing system configurations.
+Section \@ref(app-qt-sec-formulas) presents the results of applying the general solution for $P_n$ to different queueing system configurations.
 Table \@ref(tab:mmcResults) presents specific results for the M/M/c queuing system for $c = 1,2,3$.
-Using these results and those in Section \@ref(app:qt:sec:formulas), the analysis of a variety of different queueing situations is possible.
+Using these results and those in Section \@ref(app-qt-sec-formulas), the analysis of a variety of different queueing situations is possible.

 ::: {#tab:mmcResults}
    $c$                      $P_0$                                             $L_q$